FDIL501st/tmux-glow/README.md

 ```
 then you meet this requirement.

+This expected output is `"Hello world from fish"`

 [Link to fish shell](https://fishshell.com)

 ## Future plans
 ### Idea 1
+Remove the fish requirement by replacing the
+tmux_glow.fish with tmux_glow.sh.
+This means rewriting with bash instead of fish.

+This is because I assume most people are not like me that uses fish as their main shell.
+For bash or zsh users, I'm pretty sure they won't like the idea of having to install a shell just to run some scripts for a tmux plugin.

+I believe this plugin will be more accessible if I rewrite the fish scripts with bash instead.
+### Idea 2
 Have a way to kill the pane with the same keybind.
 Turning `prefix+g` into a way to both open and close the glow pane.